Solid Snake: Critical response

 The character's appearance in Metal Gear Solid 4 has received mostly positive opinions.
 Before it was released, various speculations were made regarding his role.
 As he was the only one who suffered from a drastic change in appearance, IGN commented that the most famous rumor was the one of his body deteriorating across the game.
 Moreover, since it had been announced it would be his last appearance, IGN and GamesRadar wondered whether the character would die during the game and if Raiden would replace him following his death.
 GamesRadar commented that his character was one of the few gaming characters that aged across video games.
 GamePro also listed Old Snake as one of the biggest surprises from the game, as the character was found interesting in contrast to pessimistic thoughts they had before the game's release.
 GameDaily listed the "old hero" as one of their list of top video game archetypes, using the old version of the character as an example of this.
 PLAY gave praise to his moustache considering how highly detailed it is, and represents the change from Solid Snake's character.
-On the other hand, 1UP.com placed Old Snake third in their 2009 list of most gracelessly aging characters as it gave negative messages about aging.
-In 2013, Complex included Old Snake among the ten video game characters who look like sex offenders, but La Nueva España included him among the top ten sexiest video game characters of both genders.
+On the other hand, 1UP.com criticized it as the most gracelessly aging characters as it gave negative messages about aging.
+1UP.com listed their fight as the 13 "most dumbass" boss battles for its simple style in comparison to other more challenging bosses from Metal Gear Solid 3 and its excessive length for a hand-to-hand fight between two old people.
+The design resulted in mixed reactions regarding whether or not the character kept his original sex appeal.